GiovineItalia/Compose.jl/README.md

 together) or insertion (inter-type sticking together).

-The semantics of composition and insertion are fairly simple, and once grasped provide a consistent and powerful means of building vector. graphics.
+The semantics of composition and insertion are fairly simple, and once grasped provide a consistent and powerful means of building vector graphics.

 ## Example